mc36/freeRtr/readme.md

 * in most of the folders there is a class to extend or implment
 * your eyes will bleed because of the mix of c, p4 and java
 * first you should take a look at the todo.txt and the changelog.txt
+* try first reordering the todo.txt if you have nothing better idea

 feel free to reach us on the mailing lists with your patches, ideas, feature requests, etc